Asymmetric cluster and chimera dynamics in globally coupled systems: Conclusions

 Based on the analogy between the local dynamics of an autonomous GCM system and a single driven map in its simplest form, when the drive is constant, we have elucidated the mechanisms for the occurrence of cluster and chimera states in systems with global interactions.
 The presence of a unique periodic attractor in the dynamics of the single map driven by a constant can give rise to a periodic cluster state.
 On the other hand, asymmetric states arise when the dynamics of the driven map shows bistable behavior; asymmetric cluster states are associated to the coexistence of two attractors with different periods, while asymmetric chimera states require the coexistence of a fixed point attractor and a chaotic attractor.
 These states can occur in a GCM system evolving such that its global field remains constant.

 By obtaining the dynamical responses of the local map subject to a constant drive, we have established a condition in Eq.~(\ref{cond}) that links the behaviors of the driven map and a GCM system displaying a constant mean field.
 This condition can be applied to predict parameter values and partition sizes for the occurrence of asymmetric cluster and chimera states in the GCM system, or to find out states allowed by the driven map dynamics that are not possible in the GCM system.
-Condition~(\ref{cond}) can be employed for other functional forms of the global coupling $h_t$, besides the mean field.
+We have shown that random and uniform distributions of initial conditions, which are commonly used in networks of coupled oscillators, can lead to the predicted states.
+In addition, we have statistically characterized these states through many realizations of random, uniform initial conditions on a range of parameters of the GCM system.

 The local map $f$ in Eq.~(\ref{Aguirre}) possesses a homogeneous, single chaotic band attractor.
-Thus, the occurrence of cluster and chimera states cannot be attributed to the presence of periodic windows nor to preexisting multistability in $f$; both properties are induced by the global interaction field, either an external drive or an autonomous coupling function.
+Bistability was not present in $f$, nor in the composed logistic map used in the second example.
+The first map is asymmetric and the second is symmetric with respect to the point $x=0.5$ on the unit interval.
+Thus, the occurrence of asymmetric cluster and chimera states cannot be attributed to preexisting bistability, periodic orbits, or specific symmetry in the local dynamics, nor to special initial conditions.
+A necessary condition is that the form of the local dynamics should be close enough to a bistable behavior where coexisting attractors possess different dynamical properties, so that bistability can be induced by a global interaction field, either an external driving or an autonomous coupling function.
 The emergence of an asymmetric chimera state associated to the bistability produced by the coupling function may be seen as a mechanism for self-control of chaos in subpopulations of dynamical elements in an autonomous spatiotemporal system.

 Multistability induced by the coupling can also appear in continuous time coupled oscillators \cite{Ujj}.
-Our results indicate that asymmetric cluster and chimera states may be induced by an external constant uniform field acting on an ensemble of chaotic oscillators.
+Our results suggest that asymmetric cluster and chimera states may be induced by an external constant uniform field acting on an ensemble of chaotic oscillators.
 By varying the coupling strength or the intensity of the force, these asymmetric states could be selected; the formation of asymmetric chimeras could be employed as a method for partial or localized control of spatiotemporal chaos.
 Such settings can be experimentally realized and could have applications in diverse systems.